Singularities from bug to feature: Homeomorphisms over K, neighborhoods and waists

 Further, the restriction of a K-homeomorphism to a subspace is not a K-homeomorphism.

-We can fix the first issue by declaring two topological spaces K-equivalent if they are related by a sequence of K-homeomorphisms.
-We have the following version of Newman’s theorem:
+We can fix the first issue by declaring two topological spaces K-equivalent if they are related by a (finite) zig-zag of K-homeomorphisms, that is, X0X_0 is K-equivalent to XnX_n if we have

-Proposition Consider M a triangulated K-homology manifold, and let Z denote a strongly induced K-acyclic subcomplex of the interior of M. Then the simplicial map induced by the contraction is a K-homeomorphism.
+(Newman over K) Proposition Consider M a triangulated K-homology manifold, and let Z denote a strongly induced K-acyclic subcomplex of the interior of M. Then the simplicial map induced by the contraction is a K-homeomorphism.

 Of course, this is related to the notion of refinements.
 A refinement induces a PL homeomorphism.
 We say a simplicial complex A is a K-subdivision of a complex B if there exists a cellular cosheaf σBσA\sigma\rightarrow B_\sigma\subset A that associates to every σ\sigma in B of dimension k, a k-dimensional K-homology ball Bσ B_\sigma that is a subcomplex of A, such that whenever x, y are faces of B,